 In the second phase, excess skin is either removed from the lower lid, or tightened by a peel or laser treatment.
 Through this process, wrinkles and any remaining sagging or loose tissue can be minimized.

 There are many approaches to performing a lower eyelid blepharoplasty including the transconjunctival (through the inner surface of the lower lid) and subciliary (external approach right under the lashes).
-Dr. Athré is well-versed in all of these approaches and will customize the procedure for your particular case.
+Dr. Athré is well-versed in all of these approaches and will customize the procedure depending on what is best for your particular case.

 About Asian Eyelid Surgery